 Private equity investment proposals are classified according to the type of private equity funding that a company wants to receive.
 There are various types of these funding, but, commonly, there are four, and they are the following:

-1. Leveraged Buyout Fund: This type of private equity investment combines the investor funds with borrowed money to improve the profitability of the company.
-A company funded through this type of investment can acquire larger companies that it can normally afford, netting larger rate of returns once the investment pays off.
+1. Leveraged Buyout Fund: This type of private equity investment combines investor funds with borrowed money to improve the profitability of the company.
+A company-funded through this type of investment can acquire larger companies that it can normally afford, netting a larger rate of returns once the investment pays off.

-2. Venture Capital Fund: Venture capital is investment firms that usually fund startup companies and other businesses that are still at their early stage of business.
-Venture capitals only take a minor share at the company in exchange for their funds, making the young business grow through the control of its own company management.
-It can be risky since these companies often have little to no track record of business, which is why venture capitals only invest to those with high growth prospects.
+2. Venture Capital Fund: Venture capital is investment firms that usually fund startup companies and other businesses that are still at their early stages of business.
+Venture capitals only take a minor share at the company in exchange for their funds, making the young business grow through the control of its company management.
+It can be risky since these companies often have little to no track record of business, which is why venture capitals only invest in those with high growth prospects.